Ajmak9/wuom/README.md

 The focus is not the author or the AI, but the tool: an operational framework for observing, structuring and reading complex fields.

+# CONTRAINDICATIONS_AND_INCOMPATIBILITIES_WUOM

+## What this document is

+This document defines some of the operational and ethical incompatibilities observed during the development of WUOM.

+Its purpose is not to exclude people, but to clarify which dynamics distort the system and make its use incompatible with the original intention of WUOM.

+WUOM was not developed as a tool for domination, extraction or blind acceleration.

+It was developed as a system for:
+- observation
+- orientation
+- relational reading
+- operational understanding of complex fields

+---

+# What WUOM IS designed for

+WUOM is compatible with:

+- exploration
+- systems observation
+- relational thinking
+- ecosystemic analysis
+- slow operational reading
+- complexity without forced simplification
+- interdisciplinary fields
+- pattern recognition
+- contextual orientation
+- operational coexistence between layers and systems

+WUOM works best when the user is capable of:
+- observing without immediately reducing
+- sustaining ambiguity temporarily
+- recognizing dependencies and limits
+- understanding systems as relational fields rather than isolated objects

+---

+# What WUOM is NOT designed for

+WUOM is not compatible with:

+- extractive use
+- manipulation-oriented systems
+- accelerated simplification
+- domination-based operational logic
+- propaganda frameworks
+- purely performance-driven reductionism
+- exploitation of ecosystems or human fields
+- removal of structural variables for narrative convenience
+- technological escapism disconnected from material reality

+---

+# Operational contraindications

+WUOM loses precision when the user systematically ignores:

+- ground conditions
+- metabolism
+- friction
+- waste
+- dependency
+- context
+- relational consequences
+- ecological limitations
+- operational compatibility between systems

+The model becomes distorted when speed replaces observation.

+Especially when:
+- narrative replaces field contact
+- abstraction replaces operational reality
+- acceleration replaces metabolization
+- expansion becomes disconnected from viability

+---

+# Explorers and exploiters

+One of the recurring distinctions observed during the development of WUOM is the difference between exploration and exploitation.

+## Explorers

+- observe
+- learn
+- adapt
+- metabolize complexity
+- recognize limits
+- maintain connection with the operational field

+## Exploiters

+- extract
+- accelerate
+- simplify destructively
+- instrumentalize systems
+- reduce complexity for control purposes
+- disconnect action from consequences

+Operational principle:

+"Explorers yes.
+Exploiters no."

+---

+# WUOM and operational reality

+WUOM was not designed to escape reality.

+It emerged from:
+- territory
+- observation
+- relationships
+- friction
+- operational life
+- long-term pattern recognition

+The system assumes that:
+- all systems have limits
+- all processes generate residues
+- all structures depend on metabolization
+- viability matters more than spectacle

+---

+# Final operational note

+WUOM does not aim to dominate ecosystems.

+It aims to read them without destroying them.

+ground → metabolism → relation → emergence

+🌎🐌🪱🌱

 ## Usage

 WUOM is understood through use, not explanation.